• Skip to primary navigation

 Here are some quick visual steps.
 Find the full recipe with exact measurements on the recipe card below.

-• Melt the vegan butter and ¼ cup of the chocolate chips in a large bowl in the microwave for about 45 seconds.
+Preheat the oven and melt the vegan butter and 1/4 cup of the chocolate chips in a large bowl in the microwave.

-• Stir in the cane sugar while the melted butter and chocolate is still hot.
-Then, set this aside to cool down for about 5 minutes.
+Stir in the cane sugar while the melted butter and chocolate are still hot.
+Then, set this aside to cool down.
 Meanwhile, prepare the other parts of the recipe.

-• Grease an 8x8 dish with vegan butter or oil.
+Grease an 8×8 dish with vegan butter or oil.
 You can also line it with parchment paper to make a sling so it’s easy to pull the block out later.

-• Mash the bananas and measure out exactly 1 cup of them.
-Stir them into the melted chocolate bowl along with the vanilla.
+Mash the bananas and measure out exactly 1 cup.
+Stir this into the melted chocolate bowl along with the vanilla.

 Making banana brownie batter.